 lure them into the shallows—and make a spear, a small fish spear—he might be able to strike fast enough to get one.

-the property possessed by a shape that narrows toward a point (as a wedge or cone)
+the property of a shape that narrows toward a point

 Then, propping die hatchet in a crack in the rock wall, he had pulled the head of his spear against it, carving a thin piece off each time, until the thick end

 tapered down to a needle point.